patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/docs/index.md

 We ran experiments with 2 different sets of input features.

 - 189 features for 20 frames per sample
-  - Dropped the raw landmark positions
+  - Dropped the 150 landmark position coordinates
-  - Engineered X distances between landmarks in a frame
+  - Engineered 33 distances between landmarks in a frame
-  - Engineered Y angles between landmarks in a frame
+  - Engineered 86 angles between landmarks in a frame
-  - Engineered Z movements between landmarks in consecutive frames
+  - Engineered 62 movements between landmarks in consecutive frames
-  - Additional N features representing various metadata
+  - Additional 8 features representing various metadata

 ### **Data Augmentation**